CATEM1NAL/PD2-Criminal-Dawn/README.md

 Beating a few heists in a row sounds easy, right?

 At the start of the game, each run has a 10 minute point of no return timer that begins counting down after masking up.
 This timer persists between heists, capping the length of each run.
-You can receive items that increase the timer by 10 minutes up to a cap of 90 minutes (for 6 heists).

-There are some APWorld settings that tweak the timer for different use cases (shorter or longer games).
-There's also a setting to add an additional time bonus which permanently disables the timer.
-This is the default setting, but if you're okay with potentially failing a run due to running out of time even after unlocking everything, I would recommend turning it off.
-The pressure the timer gives you during the final few heists is *extremely* exhilarating.
+As you receive progression items the timer extends and your drill speed increases, allowing you to get further than before.

 ## How do I send checks?
 Score!
 Pretty much everything you do gives points that progress towards sending a check.
-Securing bags and Gage packages gives a point, stealing 100 loose cash or getting 100 kills gives a point, finishing a day of a heist gives a point, and finishing a full heist gives double points.
-The number of points you get scales with how far through the run you are and how many items you have received, and there's also a hard score cap that is increased through the time upgrades - this means you can't just slowly and painfully grind out *every single check* from the very first heist before receiving any items.
-Even if that *was* possible, the later checks require so many points that you'd legitimately be better off just playing the game normally anyway.

-There are additional checks locked behind upgrading the safe house.
+Securing bags and packages gives a point, stealing 100 loose cash or getting 100 kills gives a point, and finishing heists gives double points.
+The number of points you get scales with how far through the run you are and how many progression items you have received, with hard score caps that increase as you receive progression items - this means you can't just slowly and painfully grind out *every single check* from the very first heist before receiving anything.
+There are also checks locked behind upgrading the safe house, and checks for reaching new heist milestones.

-Finally, there are checks for finishing each heist number for the first time.
-Right now these are set to always be progression items.

 ## Is this multiplayer compatible?
 There wouldn't be much point if it wasn't!
 Ignoring the obvious argument I could make about how Archipelago is inherently multiplayer